 The average pay for pathologists in the United States is approximately $316,000 according to an annual Medscape survey in 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of all physicians and surgeons, including pathologists, is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Overall employment of all physicians and surgeons, including pathologists, is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.